PNGL9527/Thing-sona/README.md

 ### From Persona to Thing-sona
 Borrow the idea of Persona to understand the relation between human and artifact (Without human, the persona-izing of just technologies is meaningless).

-Like Persona, it can be used from user research to idea generation.
+Like Persona, it can be used from **user research** to **idea generation**.

-Use it to depict users’ feeling of specific human-vehicle relation in a specific driving context with their personal backgrounds.
+User researchers and designers can use it to depict users’ feeling of specific human-vehicle relation in a specific driving context with their personal backgrounds.

-Use it to propose the idea of some features with consideration of humanvehicle relations.
+They can also use it to propose the idea of some features with consideration of human-vehicle relations.

 ### The idea of Thing-sona
 Techsona is used (See Bødker and Klokmose, 2013).
 So, to differentiate, I use Thing-sona.